Swayam595/LLM-Chatbot-Microservice-Platform/features_and_architecture.md

-# 🗓️ Week 1: Feature Definition & System Architecture
+# 🚀 Feature Definition & System Architecture

 ## 🎯 Goal
 Design and define the overall functionality, core features, and architecture for the LLM-powered chatbot microservice platform.